🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 Once the upload is complete, there are a couple of final steps in the Game Panel.

-Step 5: Set the Server JAR File
+Step 5: Install the Correct Server Version

 4. For detailed, step-by-step instructions on how to do this, please follow our dedicated guide: How to Update Your Minecraft Server Version.